yoniker/PokerVault/Mental/Resources I want to learn or try.md

 2. The joy of poker + poker with presence
 3. Thinking in bets
 4. https://palousemindfulness.com/  - Free course on Mindfulness-Based Stress Reduction (MBSR)
+5. Peak Performance
-5. _Mindfulness for Poker Performance_ by Elliot Roe - part of the https://primedmind.com/ subscription
+6. _Mindfulness for Poker Performance_ by Elliot Roe - part of the https://primedmind.com/ subscription